magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     authcheck (allow the download of playlists requiring authentication when no initial webpage is downloaded.
 This may cause unwanted behavior, see #1122 for more details)
--   approximate_date: Extract approximate upload_date and timestamp in
+-   approximate_date: Extract approximate upload_date in flat-playlist.
-    flat-playlist.
     This may cause date-based filters to be slightly off

 funimation

--   language: Audio languages to extract, e.g. funimation:language=english,japanese
+-   language: Languages to extract, e.g.
+    funimation:language=english,japanese
 -   version: The video version to extract - uncut or simulcast

+crunchyroll

+-   language: Languages to extract, e.g. crunchyroll:language=jaJp
+-   hardsub: Which hard-sub versions to extract, e.g. crunchyroll:hardsub=None,enUS

-crunchyrollbeta (Crunchyroll)
+crunchyrollbeta

 -   format: Which stream type(s) to extract (default: adaptive_hls).
     Potentially useful values include adaptive_hls, adaptive_dash,
     vo_adaptive_hls, vo_adaptive_dash, download_hls, download_dash,
     multitrack_adaptive_hls_v2
--   hardsub: Preference order for which hardsub versions to extract, or all (default: None = no hardsubs), e.g. crunchyrollbeta:hardsub=en-US,None
+-   hardsub: Preference order for which hardsub versions to extract (default: None = no hardsubs), e.g. crunchyrollbeta:hardsub=en-US,None

 vikichannel